 Wrapping Day 2

 Day two was packed full of great places to see and plenty of historical insights to provide a strong understanding of Winston-Salem’s rich past.
 I was so impressed with how well Renalda Estate and Old Salem preserved and showcased authentic historical living in Winston-Salem.
 While both locations provided a glimpse into the past, I would consider Old Salem’s live demonstrations exceptionally engaging since you actually get to try your hand at some of the workshops.
-Day 1 and day 2 of our mother-daughter trip to Winston-Salem did not disappoint and I can’t wait to share part 3 coming soon so make sure you stay tuned!
+Day 1 and day 2 of our mother-daughter trip to Winston-Salem did not disappoint and I’m excited to share part 3 here!